Rob Barratt - Comic poet and singer

 WHAT I'VE DONE

-In recent years I have appeared at folk, literature and arts festivals all over the UK and in Australia and Ireland.
+In recent years I have appeared at folk, literature and arts festivals all over the British Isles and in Australia.
 I have never won any prizes for anything because I don't enter competitions.
-But I did win an Airfix kit for winning the 50 yard dash at Netherton Gala, Dudley, when I was about eight in 1962.
+But I did win an Airfix kit for winning the 50 yard dash at Netherton Gala, Dudley, in 1962 when I was eight.
 But I never liked Airfix.
 Oh yes, and I won £10 on the Premium Bonds last year.

 WHAT I DO